 Year 1 is an important year for your child at St Marie’s.
 This is the Year that children move from their early learning goals towards accessing the national curriculum and children are expected to make great leaps in their reading, writing and phonic ability.
 Year 1 is also the time that your child enters ‘big school’ and there is an expectation from their teachers to show positive behaviour at all times and to begin to see the importance of learning.

 Year 2 is also an important year for your child.
 As well as the children sitting their national Key Stage 1 SAT tests, they are now also the oldest children in Key Stage 1.
 This means that they are the children and Year group that the younger children will look towards for good behaviour and learning.
 Please remind your child of this so they understand their responsibility to help all the children in the school as other Year 2 children have done in the past.

 I would like to give you some information on the regular routine of the class.

-Please make sure that your child arrives to school on time (8.55am).
-Lessons begin the minute your child sets foot into the classroom.
+Please make sure that your child arrives at school on time (8.55am).
+Lessons begin the minute your child sets foot in the classroom.

 Please ensure your child has the correct uniform and has their name in everything including their coat and P.E Kit.
 Their school uniform is a reflection on the class, especially when we are out of school or when we have visitors into the classroom.
 For P.E children should have a white T-Shirt, black or navy shorts and black pumps.
 We have P.E on Wednesdays so please make sure your child has a kit.
 The children can leave them in school and take them home at half term.